RacimoLab/JupyterNotebook_in_Willerslev_servers/README.md

 <a name="script"></a>
 ## 3. Automating script

 I wrote the [kuju.sh](kuju.sh) (yes... not feeling creative to give it a better name :) ) bash script which automates all 4 steps expained in **Step by step pipeline**.
-At the begining of the script, you will find variables which will need to be manually configured (e.g. `ku_us` variable is your KU username or the ports `p1`, `p2`, `p3`).
-After that, the only manual work is to figure out which computing node you want to run jupyter notebook on (e.g., "biceps-snm") and run the following command:
+At the begining of the script, you will find variables which will need to be manually configured (e.g. `ku_us` variable is your KU username or the port numbers `p1`, `p2`, `p3`).
+After that, the only manual work left is to figure out which computing node you want to run jupyter notebook on (e.g., "biceps-snm").
+Once you've decided for one you can run the following command:

 ```bash
 bash kuju.sh biceps-snm
 ```

-Because the tunnels and the jupyter notebook is running in a tmux session, I also incorporated a way to kill those tmux sessions.
+Because the tunnels and the jupyter notebook are running in different tmux sessions, I also incorporated a way to kill those tmux sessions to finish all processes.
 You can do that by running the following:

 ```bash
 bash kuju.sh biceps-snm kill